Ent Credit Union Recognized by the Colorado Supreme Court

 “We’re incredibly honored to receive this recognition.
 Ent’s participation in COLTAF exemplifies what we, as a credit union, are all about.
 As a community-minded organization, we’re proud to actively support nonprofit organizations that benefit the communities we serve,” said Paul Kirkbride, Ent’s Director of Business Banking.

 Founded in 1957, Ent Credit Union is a different kind of financial institution, committed to improving members’ financial quality of life and returning value through better rates, lower fees and Ent Extras® cash rewards.
 Colorado’s leading credit union, Ent has more than $5.4 billion in assets, more than 330,000 members and more than 30 convenient service center locations along the Front Range.
 In 2018, Forbes’ inaugural “Best-In-State Credit Unions” survey ranked Ent #1 in the state of Colorado.
 As a not-for-profit, community-chartered credit union, Ent’s membership is open to businesses and individuals who live, work, worship or attend school in Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas, El Paso, Elbert, Fremont, Jefferson, Larimer, Pueblo, Teller and Weld counties.
-Ent is an Equal Housing and Equal Opportunity Lender, federally insured by the NCUA.
+Ent is an Equal Housing and Equal Opportunity Lender, insured by the NCUA.